-- For each of the competency categories A and B, mark the assessment as either Satisfactory or Unsatisfactory, based on the evidence demonstrated in the presentation. - Provide brief justifications and/or comments for each assessment.

-Passing of the 15-Min Presentation is conditioned upon fulfilling all the following mandatory requirements:

-Both competency categories A and B must be assessed as Satisfactory.
+- For each of the competency areas A and B, mark the assessment as either Satisfactory or Unsatisfactory, based on the evidence demonstrated in the presentation. - Provide brief justifications and/or comments for each assessment.
+Passing of the 15-Min Presentation is conditioned upon fulfilling all the following mandatory requirements: - Both competency areas A and B must be assessed as Satisfactory.